EthyMoney/TsukiBot/common/commands.md

 ---

 ETH donations to: `0x169381506870283cbABC52034E4ECc123f3FAD02` are greatly appreciated!
 The bot is 100% free to use and a lot work goes into making TsukiBot the best crypto bot on Discord.
-Consider a donation to say thanks and help support future development!
+Consider a donation to say thanks and to help support future development!

 [![Discord Bots](https://discordbots.org/api/widget/506918730790600704.svg)](https://discordbots.org/bot/506918730790600704)